Apologetics : Why your church needs it

 The first thing it will take in order for the followers of Jesus to turn this ship around is a sacrificial commitment to the course of truth.22 The church must produce gifted men and women who are not ashamed of the Gospel and who will serve God with their minds as historians, artists, moral philosophers, scientists, politicians, business entrepreneurs, university professors, media personalities, etc. In other words, we must strive to raise a generation of believers who are not just professionals who happen to be Christians but diligent Christians who understand that their professions are a means to glorify God.
 Fortunately, this is already happening, especially in the US, as followers of Christ respond to the marginalization of biblical ideas in the culture by making the case for the truth and centrality of the Bible.
 The message of the Gospel is simple but it is by no means simplistic.
 Proper understanding and application of its truth requires careful study and contemplation.
 An impassioned “What-do-I-say-when-he-or-she-says- such-and-such” approach to apologetics alone will not do: we must be willing to roll up our sleeves for the sake of truth, for no one has a greater stake in it than those of us who claim to follow him who is the Truth.
 Secondly, it will take the entire community of faith working together.
 No one person can do this alone.
 Given the multiplicity of tasks that many pastors bear, pointing out the value of apologetics to them can at times sound insensitive, if not insulting.
 Pastors tend to be very easy targets of criticism, but over the years I have worked closely enough with a number of them to appreciate the demands their calling places upon their lives on a daily basis.
 There are not many pastors who are in search of extra-curricular activities to fill up gaps in their schedules.
 Consequently, believers must be more intentional about sharing the available resources as we all function together as one body.
 The biblical mandate for individuals and churches to use their gifts for the benefit of the entire body is clear.
 It is up to church leaders to create the opportunities for cooperation among believers.
 This means that no one person should feel left out; the gifts God has given each one of his followers are equally valuable in his eyes and we must embrace them with gratitude and use them to benefit others.
 Not all of us are called to be apologists, and not even the most gifted pastor can play all the roles God has assigned to any local congregation.
 Church leaders must be willing to open the door for the members of their congregations to exercise their God-given gifts, including serving God with their minds.
 And finally, it will take dependence upon the power of the Spirit of God for authentic, transformed Christian lives.
 This is not only the ultimate goal of everything we do, it is also the only safeguard against letting our service to God with our minds degenerate into a mere academic exercise.
 Just as we can use other gifts of God, like material wealth, to oppose God, we can do the same with reason.
 In his book Beyond Opinion, Ravi Zacharias declares, “I have little doubt that the single greatest obstacle to the impact of the gospel has not been its inability to provide answers, but the failure on our part to live it out.”23 That is a warning worth heeding.
 The one Bible verse that comes close to giving us a definition of eternal life is John 17:3.
 It says, “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent.”
 Eternal life is not just something that will happen some day after we die; it is knowing God through Christ, and it begins the moment we believe.
 Thus apologetics is necessary for the health of the church because it helps the believer to overcome intellectual obstacles in the course of the believer’s spiritual growth.
 It is necessary for the witness of the church since it helps clear away the obstacles that can keep the non-believer from taking an honest look at his or her true spiritual condition.
 The life of the mind is an integral part of Christian discipleship, and it is indispensable in the process of applying God’s Word in our individual lives as well as in our role as the bearers of God’s light in a dark world.
 To ignore the life of the mind is to play right into the hands of the enemy of our souls.
 For the sake of our own lives in Christ, our young people, our nation, and indeed our world, we will do well to rediscover the primacy of loving God with our minds in the context of our local churches.

 J.M.
-Njoroge is associate apologist at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Njoroge is a speaker at Ravi Zacharias International Ministries in Nairobi, Kenya.

 1 Quoted by John Mark Reynolds in When Athens Met Jerusalem (Downers Grove: IVP Academic, 2009), 17.